apache/cordova-windows/README.md

 	cordova platform add windows
 	cordova run windows

+#Getting logs from Windows Store applications
+You can get your JavaScript logs as well as Windows logs related to your Windows Store application by running the following command from your app directory:

+	platforms\windows\cordova\log

+In most cases, this command requires administrator privileges.
+However, if you want to gather logs without admin privileges, you may need to manually enable logging channel via Event Viewer:

+	Start -> Run -> eventvwr
+	View -> Show Analytic and Debug Logs
+	Applications and Services Logs -> Microsoft -> Windows -> AppHost -> AppTracing -> Enable Log

+Please note that the log command is supported only for Windows Store applications and cannot get logs from Windows Phone application.

 #Report Issues
 Report them at the [Apache Cordova Issue Tracker](https://issues.apache.org/jira/browse/CB).
 Create a user account, use `windows` as the component.